christian-schlichtherle/fun-io/basic-usage.md

   </div>
 </div>

-Fun I/O employs a few simple design principles:

-+ The API is defined by abstract classes and interfaces in the module `fun-io-api`.
-+ The module `fun-io-scala-api` adds operators and implicit conversions for an enhanced development experience in Scala.
-+ Each implementation module provides a single facade class which consists of one or more static factory methods.
-+ Each static factory method returns an instance of a class or interface defined by the API without revealing the actual implementation class.
-+ Most implementations are virtually stateless, and hence reusable and trivially thread-safe.

-With this design, the canonical way of using Fun I/O is to import all static factory methods from one or more facade classes.
-In the previous example, the `BIOS` facade class provides the `stdout()` factory method which returns an instance of the `Sink` interface.
+In the preceding code, the `BIOS` facade class provides the `stdout()` factory method which returns an instance of the `Sink` interface.
 The `Jackson` facade class provides the `json()` factory method which returns an instance of the `Codec` interface.
 The codec and the sink are then combined into an instance of the `Encoder` interface, which is subsequently used to encode the string `"Hello world!"`.

+There are many other `Codecs` and `Sinks` available - see [Module Structure And Features].
+Note that every `Store` is also a `Sink`, of which you will find plenty implementations provided by the facade classes.

 ## Applying Filters